axelor/axelor-mobile/docs/doc/en/tools/40_apiProviders.md

 The _isAvailable_ function lets you know whether the provider is available for use or not: no Internet connection or other.

 The _getAll_, _get_, _fetch_ and _search_ functions can be used to retrieve data in different ways.

+The _getFields_ function retrieves the field definitions of a model from the server.
+It calls the `ws/meta/fields/{modelName}` endpoint and returns a `FieldsResponse` containing the list of fields and optional JSON field metadata.

 The _insert_ function is used to modify stored data for offline use.